akshell/docs/guide/request.rst

 response.

 A handler receives a request object and positional arguments obtained by an URL dispatching.
-A plain JavaScript function could serve as a handler, but the :class:`Handler` base class offers a more :term:`RESTful <REST>` solution.
+A plain JavaScript function can serve as a handler, but the :class:`Handler` base class offers a more :term:`RESTful <REST>` solution.
 To create a resource controller, subclass this class and define ``get()``, ``post()``, ``head()``,